shinjiwlab/shinjiwlab.github.io/_pages/open-source.md

 <tr>
 <td class="col-sm w-25">
       <a href="http://www.openslr.org/89/">
         ASR corpus for endangered language documentation (Yoloxóchitl Mixtec)
       </a>
 </td>
 <td>
-  Substantive material of <strong>Yoloxóchitl Mixtec</strong> speech corpus (Glottocode: yolo1241 | ISO 639-3 = xty) presented here was brought together over a period of just over 10 years by Jonathan D. Amith (PI) and Rey Castillo García a native speaker linguist from the community of Yoloxóchitl.
-The corpus is designed for ASR research in endagnered language documentation.
+  Substantive material of <strong>Yoloxóchitl Mixtec</strong> speech corpus (Glottocode: yolo1241 | ISO 639-3 = xty) presented here was brought together over ten years by Jonathan D. Amith (PI) and Rey Castillo García, a native speaker linguist from the community of Yoloxóchitl.
+The corpus is designed for ASR research in endangered language documentation.
 </td></tr>
 </table>
 <hr />